garagatyi/che/deploy/kubernetes/kubectl/Deploy Che.md

 - Check Che pod status until it become `Running`: `kubectl get --namespace=che pods`

 ### Workspace Next:
-There is a file `wsnext/feature-api.yaml` which contains apache service that hosts Workspace.Next files.
-It is needed to test Workspace.Next.
+There is a file `wsnext/feature-api.yaml` which contains apache service that hosts Che plugins based tooling files.
+It is needed to test tooling based on a Che plugins concept.
-To use it call `kubectl apply --namespace=che -f wsnext/feature-api.yaml` and Che will be able to use Workspace.Next flow.
+To use it call `kubectl apply --namespace=che -f wsnext/feature-api.yaml` and Che will be able to use Che plugins tooling flow.